 In the afternoon, visit Hanoi’s Temple of Literature.
 Founded in 1070 as Vietnam’s first university, this mazelike compound features inviting courtyards, gateways, pavilions, walkways, lakes and a museum.
 Continue on to the One Pillar Pagoda, an 11th-century monument that was rebuilt after being destroyed by the French in 1954.
 En route, pass some colonial landmarks such as the magnificent Opera House and St. Joseph’s Cathedral.
 Relax this afternoon before dinner at a local restaurant.
 (B, D)

 Day 3Hanoi & Siem Reap

-This afternoon, take a short afternoon flight to Siem Reap in Cambodia.
+In the morning, take a leisurely ride through Hanoi’s Old Quarter by “green” electric car.
+Enjoy some free time before your short afternoon flight to Siem Reap in Cambodia.
 Check in to your hotel for a 3-night stay; tonight’s dinner is accompanied by a traditional Apsara dance show.
 (B, D)

 Day 4Angkor Wat & Siem Reap

 Siem Reap is the gateway to Angkor, a UNESCO World Heritage Site and one of the most important archeological sites in the world.
 Begin your day with a visit to one of Angkor’s largest Khmer temples, Angkor Wat, built for King Suryavarman II in the 12th century A.D.
 With its beautiful proportions and extensive, intricate bas-relief stone carvings, it is one of the most spectacular sights in Southeast Asia.
 Spend some time exploring the fortified city of Angkor Thom, which houses several of Angkor’s most popular sights such as the Terrace of the Elephants and the Terrace of the Leper Kings with their dramatic bas reliefs.